Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that set permission
+Write a script that add execute  permission to the owner and the group owner